tru-ID/sim-card-auth-ios/Tutorial README.md

 }
 ```

-**TODO <<<<<<<<<<<<<<reviewed to here>>>>>>>>>>>>>>

-The implementation of the method first checks whether there is text in the `phoneNumberTextField` and whether it is empty or not.
-Note that in a production code, you should validate that the phone number against the e164 specification.
-We are keeping it simple for the purposes of this tutorial, and only removing `00` from the begining of the phone number if exists and trimming.
+The implementation of the `next` method first checks whether there is text in the `phoneNumberTextField` and whether it is empty or not.
+Note that in a production code, you should validate that the phone number against the [E.164 specification](https://www.itu.int/rec/T-REC-E.164-201011-I/en).
+We are keeping it simple for the purposes of this tutorial and only removing `00` from the begining of the phone number if exists and trimming.

-The second step is to disable parts of the user interface, show the activity indicator and let it spin when user taps the Next button.
+The second step is to disable parts of the user interface, show the activity indicator and let it spin when user taps the `Next` button.
 The third step is to call the `check(phoneNumber:)` method of the `subscriberService`.
 The handler will provide a `checkResult` which is a type of `Result<SubscriberCheck,NetworkError>`.
-Note that this closure will not be called in the main queue, therefore you need to wrap any code which accesses UIKit in a `DispatchQueue.main.async`.
+Note that this closure should not be called in the main queue, therefore you need to wrap any code which accesses UIKit in a `DispatchQueue.main.async`.

 If the workflow executes successfully then you can access model details and reconfigure the UI.
 Note that the `.success` case doesn't necessarily mean that validation is successful, it is simply an indication that workflow executed without encountering any network errors.

 In order to understand if you validated the phone number you need to inspect the `.success` payload which is of type `SubscriberCheck`.
-The following line will ensure that validation results are reflected on the UI:
+The following line will ensure that validation results are reflected in the UI:

 ```swift
 self?.configureCheckResults(match: subscriberCheck.match ?? false, noSimChange: subscriberCheck.no_sim_change ?? false)